6. Mission: Impossible II (2000)

-Despite the bankability of the Mission: Impossible franchise, Sony’s box office powerhouse has often been a place for up-and-coming directors to find their feet in the world of big-budget extravaganza, and with the franchise’s fourth instalment coming courtesy of first-time live-action director Brad Bird (The Iron Giant; The Incredibles; Ratatouille), they found a gem; a man who re-established the very best aspects of the franchise in an undoubted critical and audience hit filled to the brim with the same tension-building goodness of Brian De Palma’s original and some of the very best action ever put to screen.
+Despite the recent bankability of the Mission: Impossible franchise, Paramount’s box office powerhouse has often been a place for up-and-coming directors to find their feet in the world of big-budget extravaganza.
+First-time live-action director Brad Bird (The Iron Giant; The Incredibles; Ratatouille) proved himself to be a gem; a filmmaker who re-established the very best aspects of the franchise in an undoubted critical and audience hit filled to the brim with some of the very best action ever put to screen.

-In Ghost Protocol, the Mission: Impossible franchise offered everything one could expect from an spy-action film while showing us things we’d never seen before, and it created one of the most fun cinematic experiences of the decade; igniting new interest in the franchise as a world-leading action powerhouse and asserting itself as one of the most thrilling series of movies currently on the market.
+In Ghost Protocol, the Mission: Impossible franchise offered everything we’ve come to expect from a Tom Cruise film while showing us things we’d never seen before, and it created one of the most fun cinema experiences of its time.
+While it wasn’t as rapid as some of the entries to come, and it did forgo some of the thriller inspirations Brian De Palma instilled in the franchise’s first iteration, Mission: Impossible – Ghost Protocol ignited new interest in the franchise as a world-leading action powerhouse and helped to assert Mission: Impossible as one of the most thrilling series of movies currently on the market.

 Recommended for you: Every James Bond 007 Movie Ranked